-Ninety-four of the 100 cases we reviewed were completed within 90 days, an increase from the 92 timely cases during the last review period.
+All of the 100 cases we reviewed were completed within 90 days, a first for OCI.

-Ninety-six of the 100 cases we reviewed were referred to OCI within five business days as required by DPD policy; most cases were transferred within one to three days.
-However, four cases took between seven and 17 days to be referred.
-We also noted the untimely transfer of three cases from OCI to IAD, as described earlier.
+All of the 100 cases we reviewed were referred to OCI within five business days as required by DPD policy; most cases were transferred within one to three days.
+However, we also noted the untimely transfer of one case from OCI to Force Investigation, as described earlier.

 In most cases, we noted efforts to keep the complainant informed of case progress.
 Often, this correspondence involved attempts to encourage uncooperative complainants to participate in their investigations.
 However, we identified two cases in which complainants did not receive update letters after 45 days as required by OCI policy.
-This represents an 83% decrease in such cases over the previous reporting period.
 In all applicable cases, the complainants were notified of the disposition of their cases, and if any allegations were sustained, they were advised that the case was referred to the Chief of Police for appropriate corrective action.